The Building a Future program combine up-to-date research-based information with lived experiences.

 Facilitators are experienced family members and carers who are trained and accredited to deliver the program.
 This type of education offers the unique opportunity for participants to share and learn from the experiences of other family members, friends and carers in a supportive environment that promotes learning and positive action.

 Building a Future is an eight-session education program designed to assist family, friends and carers in maintaining their own wellness and supporting the recovery of their loved one.

 Building a Future Snapshot is a two-session education program developed in response to demand from family members and carers who are ‘time poor’ but in need of essential information and support.

-Building a Future consists of eight weekly sessions.
-Each session runs for three hours.
+Building a Future consists of 12 weekly sessions, each session running for three hours.

 Sessions involve informal but structured learning, group discussions, videos, practical demonstrations and problem solving.
 The program also includes a presentation from someone with a lived experience of mental health and recovery.